davestewart/davestewart-content/content/blog/programming/extension-versioning/index.md

 As part of trying to tally a version with a sprint, I am experimenting with updating the `major` version at the _start of the sprint_ rather than **the release of the feature**.

 Taking the “Improve window management” project example above, I might update the manifest from `15.1.0` to `16.0.0` as soon as I create the branch.
-This means that work on all features will _at least_ show the correct `major` version, rather than being linked to `15.1.0` as they might be otherwise.
+This means that features should _at least_ show the correct `major` version (aligning to the current sprint) rather than being linked to `15.1.0` as they might be otherwise.

-Additionally, as there's no longer a requirement to align with an even `x.0.0` version, features will be released _as it makes sense to release them_, so the first public release may be something like `16.3.0`, with additional `minor` releases (features) following as they are completed.
+Additionally, as there's no longer a requirement to plot intercept courses to `x.0.0` versions, features will be released _as it makes sense to release them_, so the first public release for a sprint branch may be something like `16.3.0`, with additional `minor` releases / features following as they are completed.

 ### Updating the build version